AhmadChaiban/Data-Science-Engineering-Capstone/README.md

         are 10,001 * 514 for every file.

-Note that the related files for these operations are:
+Note that the related files for these operations are
 1. **FeatureExtractorOperator.py**
 2. **FeatureLabelOperator.py**
 3. **FeatureVerificationOperator.py**